mojomojo1/bootkon/docs/labs/5_dataplex.md

 *Lab Instructions*
-1. Go to Data Quality section in Dataplex
+1. Go to <walkthrough-spotlight-pointer locator="semantic:({link 'Data quality, 2 of 2'})">DATA QUALITY</walkthrough-spotlight-pointer> section in the left hand menu of Dataplex
-2. Click on +CREATE DATA QUALITY SCAN
+2. Click on <walkthrough-spotlight-pointer locator="semantic:({link 'Create data quality scan'})">CREATE DATA QUALITY SCAN</walkthrough-spotlight-pointer>
-3. Display Name: bootkon-dquality-fraud-prediction for example
+3. Display Name: `bootkon-dquality-fraud-prediction` for example
 4. Optionally add a description.
-For example, data quality scans for fraud detection predictions
+For example, "data quality scans for fraud detection predictions"
 5. Leave the “browse with dataplex lakes” option turned off
 6. Click on browse to filter on the data_prediction BigQuery table.(Dataset: bootkon_raw_zone).
 *IMAGE*